sahajre/goFAQ/README.md

 ## How is Go compared to C++ and Java?

-This comparison is only meant for showing how concise and small Go is compared to other languages.
+This comparison is only meant for showing how concise (but yet, powerful) Go compared to other languages.
 Please do not translate your C++ or Java programming thinking while writing Go programs.

 Feature                      | Go               | C++              | Java             |
 :---                         |:---:             |:---:             |:---:             |